chids/orchestrate-java-client/README.md

  for the `client` with more code examples and details on tuning the library for your server environment.

-The Javadocs for the codebase is available [here](http://orchestrate-io.github.io/orchestrate-java-client/javadoc/latest).
+The Javadocs for the codebase are available [here](http://orchestrate-io.github.io/orchestrate-java-client/javadoc/latest).

 ### Developer notes